 14. Running of the Bulls – Pamplona, Spain

-You will never cease to be amazed by how far people can go to honor this unusual festival in Pamplona.
-The famous Running of Bulls Festival happens in July during the San Fermin Festival.
+You will always be amazed by how far people can go to honor this unusual festival in Pamplona.
+The famous Running of Bulls Festival is during the San Fermin Festival in July.

 The festival draws people worldwide who want to run in front of aggressive, riled-up bulls through narrow streets.
 The running session takes place in the morning, and it is quite common for participants to get seriously hurt!